John has received several million dollar verdicts and settlements on behalf

 their character, experience and success in the courtroom.
 The Inner Circle

-of 100 of the nation's most celebrated trial lawyers" and is
+group of 100 of the nation’s most celebrated trial lawyers”

-recognized as one of the most exclusive groups of attorneys in the nation.
+and is recognized as one of the most exclusive groups of attorneys in

-Although spread across the country, members work collectively to share
+the nation.
+Although spread across the country, members work collectively

-John is a member of the American Board of Trial Advocates; American Association
+John is a member of the International Academy of Trial Lawyers, American

-for Justice; Attorney Information Exchange Group; Oregon Trial Lawyers
+Association for Justice; Attorney Information Exchange Group; Oregon Trial

-Association; Washington State Association for Justice; and Oregon and
+Lawyers Association; Washington State Association for Justice; and Oregon

 professor of Advanced Trial Advocacy at Lewis and Clark Law School.